GSA/challenges-and-prizes/_historical-challenges/edsim-challenge.md

 winner-solution-title-9: ''
 memberIdeaSubmissionAllowed: false
 showTitle: true
-description: The U.S. Department of Education has launched the EdSim Challenge with a cash prize pool of $680,000 and additional sponsor prizes from IBM, Microsoft, Oculus, and Samsung.
+description: <p>The U.S. Department of Education has launched the EdSim Challenge with a cash prize pool of $680,000 and additional sponsor prizes from IBM, Microsoft, Oculus, and Samsung.
 The Challenge calls upon the virtual reality, video game developer, and educational technology communities to submit concepts for immersive simulations